nealcaren/jupyter-book/_build/getting_started/python.md

 {:.output .output_data_text}
 ```
-'Democracy in a nation of 300 million people can be noisy and messy and complicated'
+'Let us invest in our people without leaving them a mountain of debt'
 ```